lindnerlars/ImpedanceAnalyzer/Readme.md

-Impedance Analyzer
+# Impedance Analyzer
-Author:  Lars Lindner
-Interpreter: 3.9.5
-Revision:  08/05/2021

 This programm does a linear frequency sweep from 'freq_start' to 'freq_end' with 'freq_delta' using the Digilent AD2 and the Impedance Adapter.
 The user interaction is performed using a GUI interface.
 It prints the numerical values of frequency [Hz], impedance [Ohm] and phase [deg] as a txt-file